 I interviewed him in March 1997, while he was foreign minister, about his memories of Partition.
 He was brought up in Jhelum, which became part of Pakistan, into a nationalist family and was active in politics even before he reached his teens.
 In the course of 1947, he was in Lahore and later Karachi.
 He attended meetings of Pakistan's Constituent Assembly, of which his father was a member, and on Pakistan's independence day saw Jinnah and Mountbatten in procession through Karachi.

 An upsurge of rioting in Karachi prompted the family to move to Delhi.
 His father was involved in helping retrieve abducted women.
 At least one child in his extended family was lost amid the Partition mayhem - but survived, and crossed over to India many years later.
 Mark Tully's obituary of I.K.
 Gujral in the Guardian is an excellent introduction to his life and career.

-I have also posted the radio series India: a people partitioned which prompted me to record memories of those who lived through Partition and includes the voices of Mukherjee and many others.
+I have also posted the radio series India: a people partitioned which prompted me to record memories of those who lived through Partition and includes the voices of many of those I interviewed.

 Partition Voices - 1

 INDIA: A PEOPLE PARTITIONED a guide to the interview tapes: 83 audio cassettes The original audio cassettes are deposited at the SOAS archive, as mentioned above, along with notes, and partial and abridged transcripts of the interviews running to more than 300 pages.
 The content has been made digitally available: here's the link.